Parisa-Bagherzadeh/Image_processing/Assignment24/README.md

-# Funny filter on face
+# Ugly Filter on face